openid/connect/openid-4-vc-security-and-trust-1_0.md

 > interaction between an attacker and a Verifier cannot be forwarded to
 > and successfully completed by a user.

+> **Security Requirement P-41:** The protocol must ensure that an
+> attacker cannot successfully forward an interaction between a Holder
+> and a Verifier to a Verifier under his own control.

 ### Holder Binding